repetere/modelscript/README.md

     pivotArrays: [Function: pivotArrays], // returns a matrix of values by combining arrays into a matrix
     standardScore: [Function: standardScore], // Calculates the z score of each value in the sample, relative to the sample mean and standard deviation.
     zScore: [Function: standardScore], // alias for standardScore.
-  },
+    approximateZPercentile: [Function: approximateZPercentile], // approximate the p value from a z score },
 }
 ```